 Chemistry is an intriguing and diverse science.
 Our chemistry degrees take a wide ranging view of the subject and allow you to explore many aspects – from atmospheric chemistry to solid state and materials chemistry.
 We aim to allow you to achieve your potential, so we balance our courses to prepare you for a career in any area of the subject, while allowing you to develop as a researcher in a specialism of your choice.

 On this course, you’ll discover how chemistry shapes the world around us.
 You can study topics ranging from quantum mechanics to planetary atmospheres, from making organic chemicals to producing medicinal drugs and from bonding in metals to the structures of synthetic and biological materials.

-Modules inspired by research strengths, for example in medicinal chemistry, atmospheric chemistry, materials science and colour science.
+The course modules are inspired by our research strengths in areas such as chemical biology, atmospheric chemistry, materials science and colour science.